westermo/netbox/README.md

 > capabilities, above.

+### Debugging with `gdbserver`

+if you remembered "Copy gdb server to the target", above, we can debug failing programs on our target (Qemu) system.
+You also need to have the `gdb-multiarch` program installed on your host system, the regular `gdb` only supports your host's architecture:

+    sudo apt install gdb-multiarch

+To open the debug port in Qemu we start NetBox with `QEMU_GDB=1`, this opens `localhost:4712` as your debug port (4711 is used for kgdb):

+    $ make run QEMU_GDB=1

+When logged in, start the `gdbserver` service:

+    # initctl enable gdbserver
+    # initctl reload

+From your host, in another terminal (with the same `$O` set!) from the same NetBox directory, you can now connect to your target and the attach to, or remotely start the program you want to debug.
+NetBox has a few extra tricks up its sleeve when it comes to remote debugging.
+The below commands are defined in the [.gdbinit][] file:

+    $ make debug
+    GNU gdb (Ubuntu 9.2-0ubuntu1~20.04.1) 9.2
+    Copyright (C) 2020 Free Software Foundation, Inc.

+    For help, type "help".
+    (gdb) user-connect
+    (gdb) user-attach usr/sbin/querierd 488
+    0x00007f5812afc425 in select () from ./lib64/libc.so.6
+    (gdb) cont
+    Continuing.

+For more information on how to use GDB, see the manual, or if you want to know a little bit more behind the scenes, see the blog post about [Debugging an embedded system][debug].

 ### Running in LXC or LXD

 The NetBox app builds can be run in LXC, or LXD, on your PC but this is